DaanLamb/zeroKnowledge/README.md

 # zeroKnowledge
-A testing repo for zero knowledge proofs
+A testing repo for zero knowledge proofs.
+This project was as a hobby project.
 Works on the basis of the discrete log of a public value.

 The prover generates a exponent $g$, a secret value $x$ and a prime $p$.